The prevention, identification, escalation and response

 Responding to non Covid-19 identification of deterioration in children

-The focus will be on improvement in deterioration management in the care of children.
+The focus is on improvement in deterioration management in the care of children.

 Managing Deterioration in non-acute settings